dennisnordberg/julia-school/content/julia/dataframes.md

 		"Lunar Rover",
 		"30% Sun Filter"
 	],
-	quantity = [
+	id = [
-		3,
-		1,
-		12,
-		100
+		100,
+		101,
+		102,
+		103
 	],
-	description = [
+	kind = [
-		"Buggy",
+		"Rover",
 		"Spaceship",
-		"Neil's car",
+		"Rover",
-		"Sun filter"
+		"Sun Filter"
 	]
 )
 ```

-Once you enter the above code into your terminal, you get:
+... it looks like this:

 ```
 4×3 DataFrame
- Row │ item            quantity  description
+ Row │ item            id     kind
      │ String          Int64  String
-─────┼───────────────────────────────────────
+─────┼───────────────────────────────────
-   1 │ Mars Rover             3  Buggy
+   1 │ Mars Rover        100  Rover
-   2 │ Venus Explorer         1  Spaceship
+   2 │ Venus Explorer    101  Spaceship
-   3 │ Lunar Rover           12  Neil's car
+   3 │ Lunar Rover       102  Rover
-   4 │ 30% Sun Filter       100  Sun filter
+   4 │ 30% Sun Filter    103  Sun Filter
 ```

+Let's say we want to add a new column called `condition`, where the values can be `Excellent`, `Fair` or `Poor`.

 And let's say you already have an array with the condition of each item:

-`condition = ["Fair", "Fair", "Fair", "Good"]`
+`condition = ["Fair", "Excellent", "Fair", "Poor"]`

-To add this array as a column to our `inventory` dataframe, you do this:
+To add this `condition` array as a column to our `inventory` dataframe, you do this:

 `inventory[!, :condition] = condition`

-We'll walk through that code in a second, but after we run the above line, and then call up `inventory` again, we'll see the expanded `inventory` dataframe, complete with its new `condition` column:
+When we call up our newly-expanded dataframe:

+`inventory`

+We get:

 ```
 4×4 DataFrame
- Row │ item            quantity  description  condition
+ Row │ item            id     kind        condition
      │ String          Int64  String      String
-─────┼──────────────────────────────────────────────────
+─────┼──────────────────────────────────────────────
-   1 │ Mars Rover             3  Buggy        Fair
+   1 │ Mars Rover        100  Rover       Fair
-   2 │ Venus Explorer         1  Spaceship    Fair
+   2 │ Venus Explorer    101  Spaceship   Excellent
-   3 │ Lunar Rover           12  Neil's car   Fair
+   3 │ Lunar Rover       102  Rover       Fair
-   4 │ 30% Sun Filter       100  Sun filter   Good
+   4 │ 30% Sun Filter    103  Sun Filter  Poor
 ```

-Walking through the `inventory[!, :condition] = condition` code now, we're telling Julia to add a new column (`:condition`) to each row (`!`) of the `inventory` dataframe, and that it should get this data from the array named `condition` (on the right hand side of the equals sign).
+Let's walk through that code.
+First, we're telling Julia to add a new column (`:condition`) to each row (`!`) of the `inventory` dataframe, and that it should get this data from the array named `condition` (on the right hand side of the equals sign).

 ## How to import a CSV as a dataframe in Julia